brianlellis/briansResume/README.md

+#release A
+ * Base HTML content for homepage
+ * SASS implementation
+ * ADA compliance AAA

 ##Branch Naming Conventions
  * master - Contains the most stable recent version of the site
  * develop - Contains previous stable version of site merged with release plan's feature branches after QA passed
  * rel_[a-z] - Current release built from develop to ensure a clean and separate version history
- * feature/ - Specific feature for the website ex. feature/top_navigation
+ * rel_[a-z]/feature/ - Specific feature for the website ex. feature/top_navigation
  * defect/ - Defect branch to isolate and fix a specific issue
  * **HOTFIX BRANCHES ARE NOT EMPLOYED DUE TO THIS BEING A SINGLE DEV PERSONAL SITE**